Dedicated IT Team Engagement Models: A Guide for CTOs

 What is IT Staff Augmentation?

-- Access to a larger talent pool
+• Providing access to a larger talent pool.

 What is an IT Engagement Model?

-Characteristically, IT engagement models define the terms of engagement in relation to work delivery, payment schedules, and how the hired resource fits into the existing team structure.
-As such, there are various kinds of team engagement models in the software industry each suited for different types of workloads and client budgets.
+IT engagement models define the terms of engagement in relation to work delivery, payment schedules, and how the hired resource fits into the existing team structure.
+As such, there are various kinds of team engagement models in the software industry, each suited for different types of workloads and client budgets.

 1. Extended IT Team Model